 Before now, we have looked at using expository essay forms as ways to construct essays.
 In this chapter, we will begin to look at being more critical: not only with the sources we choose but also in how we compose our ideas.
 Also, this chapter will help you finalize the selection of your article for your critique.
 In the next chapter, you will have the opportunity to expand on the examples given and apply your own information and ideas to develop your critical essay.
 Before we begin that, we need to further examine how important it is to choose correct sources as supporting evidence for ideas.
 You will also explore different resources available to you where you can search to find supporting evidence because you cannot always rely on basic Internet searches to help you find the best support available.
 You have already explored different topics you find interesting when coming up with a topic for your expository essay, and while the content of this chapter is relevant to conducting any type of research, consider the connection to finding a suitable academic article for your critique.
-You may have already come across an academic journal article you would like to be the basis for your critique.
 If you have, you still should apply the material in this chapter as you may discover an article you would prefer to use.
 Also, you will need to apply the information in section 7.1: Choosing a Source to confirm whether the source you have chosen is appropriate.
 If you have not found an article yet or discover the one you chose does not fit the parameters, the content below will help you find one that is both interesting and fits the parameters for your next essay.